Waewarin-C/Saving-Stacks/README.md

  *  Dakota - Cash Transactions

 Login:
-* Password only, hash the password
+* Password only, hash the password and probably the security question
 * save user password into the settings file

 Goals: